amgarton47/CS62data-structures/Autocomplete_Assignment/project/README.md

 ### `Autocomplete`

 This class will use `Term` and `BinarySearchForAll` to find all of the terms that match a given prefix and to return them in a list held in descending order by weight.
 The constructor of the class should take in a `List<Term>` and sort it according to the keys of the terms.
-Don’t forget to the list returned should be sorted in descending order by weight!
+Don’t forget the list returned should be sorted in descending order by weight!
 We have provided an interface `AutocompleteInterface` that your class should implement.
 The class has only a
 single method: